Here's a Guide to Targeting in College Football and the NFL

 What is the penalty for targeting in college football?

-The penalty for targeting in college football is 15 yards, and the player who committed the foul is ejected.
+The penalty for targeting in college football is 15-yards and the player that committed the foul is ejected.
 If a player commits three targeting fouls in the same season they are subject to a one-game suspension.

 Do you get disqualified for targeting in the NFL?